glixyl/AliensVsPredator/README.md

 __Note:__ If you do not have [Gradle] installed then use ./gradlew for Unix systems or Git Bash and gradlew.bat for Windows systems in place of any 'gradle' command.

-We use [Gradle] for EssentialCmds.
+We use [Gradle] for AliensVsPredator.

-In order to build EssentialCmds you simply need to run the `gradle` command.
+In order to build AliensVsPredator you simply need to run the `gradle` command.
-You can find the compiled JAR file in `./build/libs` labeled similarly to 'EssentialCmds-x.x.jar'.
+You can find the compiled JAR file in `./build/libs` labeled similarly to 'AliensVsPredator-x.x.jar'.

 [Source]: https://github.com/Ri5ux/AliensVsPredator
 [Wiki]: https://github.com/Ri5ux/AliensVsPredator/wiki